projectodd/wunderboss/README.md

     jruby test.rb

-This boots up a hello world Rack application on http://localhost:8081, with Restafari's HTTP interface listening on http://localhost:8080.
+This boots up a hello world Rack application on http://localhost:8080/